View programs

 This program contains a co-op option.
 Click here for information on program costs for co-op students.

-Career paths for the skilled event planner might include producing virtual or in-person events such as corporate retreats, non-profit fundraisers, conferences, incentive travel and wedding planning to name just a few.
-Start your journey into exciting and diverse sector of event planning at Durham College.
+Career paths for the skilled event planner might include producing virtual or in-person events, such as corporate retreats, non-profit fundraisers, conferences, incentive travel and wedding planning, to name a few.
+Durham College's Event Planning program provides a strong foundation for entering this dynamic and rewarding industry.

-Learn more about the industry in this video by Meetings Mean Business Canada and this article from the Event Industry Council (EIC), which demonstrate the importance and impact of the event industry to Canada’s Gross Domestic Product.
+Learn more about the industry in this video by Meetings Mean Business Canada and this article from the Event Industry Council (EIC), which highlight the event industry's significant contribution to Canada's gross domestic product.

 Meetings Mean Business